 You can renew your home or educator subscription directly from your account.

 - Type in your email address and password to log in

-- Click on the link provided to renew your subscription for another year.
+- Click on the "Renew Now" button to renew your subscription for another year.

 To renew a school or district subscription, please email us at email@example.com.

 Find the student login code on the home page of your Educator/Parent account.

 Go to the login page, click the "Forgot Password?" button, enter your email address, and follow the instructions.